MauScheff/openprompts/README.md

 WIP: Documentation in process...

 # Why?
-Makes it easy and flexible to design, iterate, persist, and share multi-step prompt flows.
+Makes it easy and flexible to design, iterate, save, and share multi-step prompt flows.
+- Why multi-step prompts?
+Let each prompt do one thing and it will do it better, rather than many tasks at the time.
+- Sometime you want to reuse prompts that you know work well, and sometimes this prompts are complex (eg. ongoing conversations midway, or glued prompts from different models).
+- Build the best prompts and share them with the community, then we can rank them and everyone can use the best prompt-flow for a given task and not have to reinvent the wheel.

 # Setup
-install rustup.
+1. install rustup.
-    1. Run `npm install` to pull in Vite, @sveltejs/vite-plugin-svelte and @tauri-apps packages.
+2. Run `npm install` to pull in Vite, @sveltejs/vite-plugin-svelte and @tauri-apps packages.
-    2. During development:
+3. During development:
    • `npm run dev` to start Vite’s dev server.
    • In another shell (or via `npm run tauri:dev`) launch the Tauri window pointing at localhost.
-    3. For production:
+4. For production:
    • `npm run build` to produce a `dist/` folder.
    • `npm run tauri:build` to package your desktop app.

 # Examples
 Import the example flows in the examples folder.